By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 Established in 1971 by Whitbread Plc, Costa announced its takeover of the sponsorship in 2006, and 2018 is the award program’s 47th year.

-To be eligible for the 2018 Costa Book Awards, books must have been first published in the UK or Ireland between November 1, 2017, and October 31 of this year, with “their authors resident in the UK for the previous three years.”
+To be eligible for the 2018 Costa Book Awards, books must have been first published in the UK or Ireland between November 1, 2017, and October 31,2018, with “their authors resident in the UK for the previous three years.”

 Each of these five category winners receives £5,000 (US$6,383).
 They were selected from an initial pool of 641 entries.